FANUC: Subsidiaries and joint ventures

 In 2010, FANUC America Corporation and the prior CNC business unit from GE Fanuc Intelligent Platforms in the US were combined into a new company by the name of FANUC CNC America.
 This business unit was a wholly owned subsidiary of FANUC Ltd. of Japan and offered CNC systems, lasers, Manufacturing Intelligence software products, field repairs and advanced technical services, expanded training classes, a vast inventory of CNC replacement parts, PCB motor repair and return, field support, and CS-24 after hours support.
 It was headquartered in the Chicago suburb of Hoffman Estates, Illinois.
 It offered CNC and laser technical services, training, replacement parts, PCB and motor repair and return, field support, and after hours support.
 It had over 30 locations in the U.S., Canada, Mexico, Brazil, and Argentina.
 The company provides these services to machine tool builders, machine tool dealers, and small mom and pop tool shops across a variety of industries.
 In 1977, the company was established as a wholly owned subsidiary of FANUC Ltd of Oshino-mura, Japan.

 GE Fanuc Intelligent Platforms (1986-2010) was a joint venture between General Electric and FANUC Ltd. In 2009, GE and FANUC Ltd. agreed to split, with FANUC Ltd. retaining the CNC business.
 GE renamed its part of the business GE Intelligent Platforms.

-FANUC India operations are led by Sonali Kulkarni.
+FANUC India operations are now led by Yuki Kita, who succeeded Sonali Kulkarni.